cdl-geneseo/geneseo-dictionary/M/Man.md

 # Man

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Man

 Created by  Unknown User (est1), last modified by  Unknown User (msc5) on Nov 19, 2012

 2006-12-11T10:24:05ZSValentineMan [man] n.
 Connotation, usually directed towards males, denoting excellence. &quot;He's the man.&quot; Source: Dictionary of Geneseo English 1998 (Submitted by SValentine)As of 2012, 88% knew the word and 5% believed it to be of local origin.(Craft, G-M, 2012)